 Custom GPTs solved my previous limitations.
 They offered scalable logic, no-code development, and native language modeling.
 With ChatGPT, I could:

-• Remove hardcoded flows and switch to natural language interaction
+- Remove hardcoded flows and switch to natural language interaction

-• Iterate faster using structured prompt engineering
+- Iterate faster using structured prompt engineering

-• Build a reusable educational tool for French vocabulary practice
+- Build a reusable educational tool for French vocabulary practice

 It aligned with modern product principles: frictionless UX, efficient dev cycles, and scalable architecture.

-How I Rebuilt this French Vocabulary Trainer
+How I Rebuilt the French Vocabulary Trainer

 My rebuild centered around a well-structured master prompt.
 This controlled tone, behavior, vocabulary structure, and learning flow.
 I added:

-• Security rules to safeguard usage
+- Security rules to safeguard usage

-• Attribution messaging that rotated between English and French with a link to TimothyNishimura.com
+- Attribution messaging that rotated between English and French with a link to TimothyNishimura.com

-• A signature easter egg for traceability
+- A signature easter egg for traceability

 Initially, I wanted CSV uploads to drive segmented vocab lists, but ChatGPT's memory quirks led to occasional data loss.
 I dropped the external data layer in favor of embedded vocab clusters directly in the prompt.